 OUR NEXT FEW BLOG POSTS WILL INTRODUCE OUR TEAM OF RESEARCH ASSISTANTS.
 WE ARE SO EXCITED FOR THEM TO BE A PART OF OUR TEAM.

-Hello all!
-My name is Megan Crowley and I am a second year full-time Master of Social Work Student at the University of North Carolina at Chapel Hill.
+Hello All!
+My name is Megan Crowley and I am a Second Year Full-Time Master of Social Work Student at the University of North Carolina at Chapel Hill.
 I am a Direct Practice concentration also.
 I am absolutely thrilled to be working in the Living F.R.E.E.
 Lab this semester with Dr. Goode and my fellow colleagues!
-I am going to tell you a little bit about myself in this post and why I am interested in working as a research assistant.
+I am going to tell you a little bit about myself in this post and why I am interested in working as a Research Assistant.

-The first time I remember seeing anything having to do with eating was in season 4, episode 8 of Full House—the one where DJ struggles with an eating disorder.
-At the time, all I could think was how beautiful and funny DJ was—why was she trying to lose weight?
+The one thing I should probably tell you all is I have a rare genetic disease called Pompe.
+Due to Pompe, I cannot eat food normally.
+I have what is called a GTube.
+This is important because I have never paid much attention to food, calories, healthy, unhealthy.
+I don’t know much about food.
+But this part of my story.
+The first time I remember seeing anything having to do with eating was in season 4, episode 8 of Full House, the one where DJ struggles with an eating disorder (then miraculously recovers by the end of the episode…typical sitcom).
+At the time all I could think was how beautiful and funny DJ was, why was she trying to lose weight?
 It quickly disappeared and I went on with my life and forgot about it.
-The next instance I remember is in middle school health class, where you learn about healthy foods and body image.
-However, I didn’t pay much attention because it didn’t affect me.
+The next instance I remember is in middle school health class, we all know the class teaches you about healthy foods and body image.
+I didn’t pay much attention because it didn’t affect me.

-I hope you enjoyed this and come back in two weeks to meet another one or Dr. Goode’s research assistants!
+I hope you enjoyed this and come back in two weeks to meet another one or Dr. Goode’s Research Assistants!
 Have a great week!